How product configurators are changing the B2B sales landscape and why speed is the key to success

 Fewer manual corrections in the pricing process

-More advisory appointments instead of endless email exchanges
+More consultation meetings instead of endless email exchanges

-Three central risks threaten the success of configurator projects:
+Three key risks threaten the success of configurator projects:

-Solution: Data hygiene before project start, clear responsibilities for master data
+Solution: data cleansing before project start, clear responsibilities for master data

-Risk: Too complex solutions that fail in special cases
+Risk: solutions that are too complex and fail on edge cases

-Solution: Start with standard cases, consider the 80/20 rule
+Solution: start with standard cases, follow the 80/20 rule

-Risk: Resistance to self-service due to fear of commission losses
+Risk: resistance to self-service out of fear of losing commission

-Solution: Channel-agnostic compensation models, team bonuses for digital closings
+Solution: channel-agnostic compensation models, team bonus for digital orders

 With the right preparation, these risks can be effectively minimized.

-Why Commerce Partner is the Sensible Implementation Partner
+Why Commerce Partner is the right implementation partner

-Implementing a B2B configurator involves more than just technology.
+When implementing a B2B configurator, technology alone is not enough.
 Commerce Partner takes a holistic approach:

 Set measurable KPIs